siyiovo/pcl_registration_visualizer/README.md

 ### Using

-I code an example which use pcl::IterativeClosestPoint as pointcloud registration algorithm, you can run it by:
+I code an example which use pcl::IterativeClosestPoint as point cloud registration algorithm, you can run it by:

 ```
 cd $YOUR_OWN_WORKSPACE$